DarshanchGIT/Simple-Coutdown-Timer/README.md

-# Simple-Coutndown
+# Simple-Countdown
 A simple mini project created with JavaScript, HTML, and CSS to display a countdown timer.
-Access the project online at [Countdown Timer](https://darshanchgit.github.io/Simple-Countdown/).
+Access the project online at [Countdown Timer]((https://darshanchgit.github.io/Simple-Coutdown-Timer/)).

 ## 🛠️ Technologies Used